-Benefits will be authorized for only 1 professional unit per day unless a plan specifies otherwise, except for the following combined services:
+Benefits will be authorized for 1 professional unit per day unless a plan specifies otherwise, except for the following combined services:

-- Outpatient psychotherapy or group therapy with a non-psychiatrist provider plus medication management with a psychiatrist on the same day - Outpatient psychotherapy or evaluation plus psychological testing on the same day - Outpatient individual psychotherapy and group therapy on the same day by different providers
+Outpatient psychotherapy or group therapy with a non-psychiatrist provider plus medication management with a psychiatrist on the same day

+- Outpatient psychotherapy or evaluation plus psychological testing on the same day.
+Please review the Center for Medicare and Medicaid Services (CMS) Medical Unlikely Edit (MUE) for specific procedure code limits. - Outpatient individual psychotherapy and group therapy on the same day by different providers